Trump's day in court as criminal defendant: What to know

 TRIAL WHILE CAMPAIGNING FOR PRESIDENCY

 Trump is due back in court in December, but his lawyers asked that he be excused from attending that hearing in person because of the extraordinary security required to have him show up.
-A trial has been scheduled for January — weeks before the first votes will be cast in the 2024 Republican presidential primary.
+Prosecutors asked the judge to set a trial for January — weeks before the first votes will be cast in the 2024 Republican presidential primary.
+Trump’s lawyers asked that it be pushed to the spring.
+The judge did not immediately set a date.

 MIXED POLITICAL IMPACTS

-Note: This story has been updated to correct that no trial date has been set but prosecutors asked for it to start in January.
-Associated Press reporters Michael Balsamo and Colleen Long in Washington contributed to this report.